menu

 We also came up with a few rules to make sure that each person had an equal say in what was going on.

 The first was that my friend and I were not allowed to trade from the shared collection with ourselves.
-Say, for instance, that I traded for a Magus of the Moat out of the shared collection.
-I wouldn't be allowed to trade the Magus of the Moat to myself.
-The Magus of the Moat would go into the trade binder, and then I'd wait until my friend was around and he'd trade with me from the binder side, and vice versa.
+Say, for instance, that I traded for a Moat out of the shared collection.
+I wouldn't be allowed to trade the Moat to myself.
+The Moat would go into the trade binder, and then I'd wait until my friend was around and he'd trade with me from the binder side, and vice versa.
 I was always able to get what I wanted, and so was he, but it was an easy way to make sure that both people were involved and happy about what was going on.

 We were also considerate and fair with each other.
 We'd basically take turns trading for the "good" stuff that came through the trade binders.
 If I got the dual land last time, then the next one was his.
 At first, it was like sweet, we are both getting great cards!
 However, eventually we got to a point where we were just leaving those A+ cards in the shared collection to make bigger and higher-stakes trades.